lupyuen/lupyuen.github.io/src/sensor.md

 At the top we set the __#define Macros__ that will be referenced by the NuttX Header Files coming up.

-The settings above are specific to NuttX for BL602. [(Here's why)](https://github.com/lupyuen/visual-zig-nuttx#sensor-test-app-in-c)
+The settings above are specific to NuttX for BL602. [(Because of the GCC Options)](https://github.com/lupyuen/visual-zig-nuttx#sensor-test-app-in-c)

 Next comes a workaround for a __C Macro Error__ that appears on Zig with NuttX...